enkimute/ganja.js/README.md

 fractal.
 We'll use the minimal required algebra for this which is the even subalgebra of R<SUB>3</SUB> known as H - the Quaternions.

-The elements in this example will have 4 coefficients (scalare, e<Sub>12</sub>, e<sub>13</sub>, e<sub>23</sub>)
+The elements in this example will have 4 coefficients (scalar, e<Sub>12</sub>, e<sub>13</sub>, e<sub>23</sub>)

 ```javascript